akhmed0606/html-css-only-project/README.md

 ### html-css-only-project

-*My  first responsive project I've done in Juno College as part of the web-dev cource using*
+*My first responsive project I've done in Juno College as part of the web-dev cource.*

 - `HTML`
 - `CSS`